kikuchiyo/device_connection_en/nonsdk/upstream/device_else/report_points.md

-# Report device measuring points
+# Report Device Measuring points

 **Note:** Configure the parameters according to the output and input parameters of the measuring points.